-To close out this unit, we'll look at one such example unrelated to our box problem.
+To close out this quiz, we'll look at one such example unrelated to our box problem.
 In the process we'll discover the need for a new kind of tool: the partial derivative.

 We'll work our way up to our new example by looking at an analogous problem first.

-In an upcoming chapter, we'll join the Brilliant team on an expedition to chart the bottom of an unexplored lakebed.
+In an upcoming chapter, we'll chart the bottom of an unexplored lakebed.

 A series of boats move across the lake's surface, lowering bobs to measure the depth of the bed.
 Here's a table displaying the depths recorded by each boat in the survey.

-Find the largest overall depth by finding the largest depth in each row, then taking the maximum of these values.
+Find this largest depth by finding the largest depth in each row, then taking the maximum of these values.